Mikhail Sergachev Game Preview: Lightning vs. Penguins

 Sergachev Stats vs. the Penguins

-- The Penguins have conceded 55 goals in total (2.6 per game), the fourth-fewest allowed in the league.
+- The Penguins have given up 62 goals in total (2.6 per game), which ranks fifth in the league for fewest goals allowed.

 |2023-2024 Season